jacoberick/email-client-ng/README.md

 - Sign up/in authentication
 - Sign out
 - Protected routes
-- Add contacts to people page
+- CRUD operations for contacts
-- Update contact information
 - Search contacts by name or email
 - WYSIWYG Editor for creating broadcasts